Coy Fish (Koi): Complete Care Guide for Ponds and Tanks

 - Butterfly Koi — Long flowing fins; a US-developed hybrid, not a true nishikigoi

 Pro Tip: For a first koi purchase, choose Kohaku or Ogon varieties.
-They're hardy, affordable, and their high-contrast colors make early health problems like discoloration or lesions easy to spot.
+They're hardy, affordable, and their high-contrast colors make early health problems like discoloration or lesions easy to spot against a white or solid base.

 How Big Do Koi Get?